csmiguel/easyamp/README.md

 Clone the current repository.
 You should have installed and added to the $PATH the following programs (also available in the `src` folder):
 [cutadapt](https://cutadapt.readthedocs.io/en/stable/installation.html) version 2.1 or above, and
-`mmv` (MAC `brew install mmv`; LINUX `sudo apt-get install mmv')
+`mmv` (MAC `brew install mmv`; LINUX `sudo apt-get install mmv`)

 The scripts are dependent on the following R packages with their dependencies: `dada2 seqinr dplyr assertthat adegenet tibble reshape2 xlsx plyr hierfstat tidyr magrittr pegas`.
 For more info see [R Session Info](`etc/R-session-info.txt`)

 Raw sequences consist of demultiplexed reads (one file per sample).
 Move your R1 and R2 reads to `data/raw`.
-Provide information on primers and loci as plain text in `data/raw/data`.
+Provide information on primers and loci as plain text in `data/raw/primers.csv`.
 Formatting instructions are written within each file.

 All names of FASTQ files used should meet a given format.
 Please, follow instructions and edit the file `data/raw/id-match`.
 This file will be used to bulk rename all FASTQ files to meet the required formatting using `mmv`.

+The names of loci and samples **must** only contain alphanumeric characters.

 ## repository structure